-Two important channels through which higher benefit of delegation in US result in a steeper life cycle profile for the overall economy are worth to emphasize.
+life cycle profile for the overall economy are worth emphasizing.
 First, by comparing Figure 9 and 13, our calibration implies that high-type firms in US grows faster on average compared to the high-type Indian firms.
 This is simply due to the fact that US firms with the growth potential have a higher incentive to expand thanks to a better managerial environment.
 This directly contributes to have a steeper life cycle for the overall economy.
 Second, faster growing high-type firms create a strong selection mechanism: with faster growing high-type firms, it is less likely for low-type firms to survive.
 In other words, better managerial environment creates a composition effect in favor of growing firms, reducing the share of non-growing firms in the economy and making the life cycle profile even steeper.
 To see clearly how the selection differs between India and the US through the lens of the model, Figure 14 plots the share of low type firms within a cohort as it ages.
-The starker in the context of a model with credit market frictions.
-There, the sole variation across countries is assumed to lie in the quality of the financial system.
-To discipline the variation in financial systems across countries, Buera, Kaboski, and Shin (2011) target the cross-country variation in the debt-to-GDP ratio, which is an endogenous outcome of the model.
-In our case, we envision the source of variation stemming from delegation benefits and identify $\xi$ from the cross-country variation in managerial employment shares, which is also an endogenous outcome of the model.
+The starker decline in the US is a sign of the stronger selection, as opposed to the weak selection margin in the Indian economy.